Time to Speak Out in Support of Strong School Vaccine Policies

 We urge you to join forces with other pro-vaccine advocates in your state, connect with the Immunization Coalition in your area and find out what you can do to support all the new legislation that is being considered this year.

-For help getting connected to immunization advocates in your state, please email us at firstname.lastname@example.org and sign up to receive email updates of state and federal immunization policies on the Get Involved tab on the Vaccinate Your Baby website.
+For help getting connected to immunization advocates in your state, please email us at email@example.com and sign up to receive email updates of state and federal immunization policies by signing up for Immunization Alerts on the bottom of the home page of the Vaccinate Your Family website.

 You may also want to visit these sites for more state-specific information: